nicolerg/resources/scg_primer.md

 Note that `--cpus-per-task` is equivalent to the number of processes running in parallel.

 ### BILLED `batch` partition
 The `batch` partition its ideal for parallelizations beyond 16 cores or processes requiring more than 128GB of memory.
 Billing is done for number of CPUs used * actual run time - SCG does not charge for memory usage (but if you request too much your job might never run).

 Use the `labstats` command to see how much CPU time each lab user has racked up during the billed month.

+Max resource requests on the `batch` partition are 1 TB memory and 48 CPUs.
+[Memory per CPU is node-specific](https://login.scg.stanford.edu/configuration/).

 You submit jobs to the `batch` partition the same way, with a couple of added flags: